Structure-Fair Quantum Circuit Complexity: An Auditable Information-Theoretic Lower Bound: Properties and Application Interfaces of RCC

 To obtain a more universal, dimensionless expression that facilitates cross-platform comparisons, we divide both sides of Eq. \eqref{eq:5.2b} by the system's characteristic energy scale $J$, yielding:

-Eq. \eqref{eq:5.2c} represents a significant conceptual deepening.
+Eq. \eqref{eq:5.2c} reformulates the dynamical constraint in terms of state complexity.
 The introduction of RCC transforms the core complexity of the original framework from an abstract quantity $C_{\mathrm{opt}}$, which is dependent on the specific evolution path and is not measurable, into a state function $C_R$, which is determined solely by the final state $\rho$ of the system and is, in principle, measurable.
 This reveals a more profound and more operational physical constraint: regardless of the ingenious path the system evolves through, the final achievable "resource-output product" (the product of energy fluctuation normalized by the characteristic energy scale and the final state's entanglement entropy) is strictly lower-bounded by the structurally fair complexity $C_R$ inherent in the final state itself.
 Therefore, RCC plays a key bridging role here, transforming a purely theoretical relation (the RECT-$\eta$ identity) into a falsifiable physical proposition directly related to the properties of the final state, thereby greatly expanding the applicability of the original framework.
 The complete derivation of the aforementioned performance equation, including its profound physical meaning as a "resource accounting identity," is detailed in Appendix \ref{E}.